Icinga/icinga2/doc/6-troubleshooting.md

     include <itl>
     include <plugins>

-in [icinga2.conf](#icinga2-conf).
+in the [icinga2.conf](#icinga2-conf) configuration file.
 These configurations will be overridden on upgrade, so please send modifications as proposed patches upstream.
 The default include path is set to `LocalStateDir + "/share/icinga2/includes"`.

 You should add your own command definitions to a new file in `conf.d/` called `commands.conf`